moblets/m-fidelity-card/readme.md

 ### 1.4 u-fidelity-card.scss
 This is the Moblet CSS used for the Moblet's business logic.
 You can use CSS, SCSS or SASS for this.

-This file name must match the name passed through the Moblet Upload System and **must be unique** inside Universo.
+This file name must match the name passed through the Moblet Upload System and **must be unique** inside Moblets.

-The styles used in the Moblet can overwrite Universo's styles, but they will only affect the Moblet context.
+The styles used in the Moblet can overwrite Moblets's styles, but they will only affect the Moblet context.

 ### 2. [server]
 This folder is where you'll store the app backend files.
 These files will be used into the FabApp CMS when some app creator insert the Moblet into their app.